 The Advance Guard: Why Males Arrive First

-Why do the males rush ahead?
-Male hummingbirds act as the advance guard for the migration season.
-Their primary goal is to claim the best possible territory before anyone else gets there.
+What motivates the males to push ahead?
+As a group, male hummingbirds serve as an advance guard for the migration season.
+Their singular focus is to secure the best territory before other males arrive.

 The Second Wave: Why Females Wait